How to Improve Your Conversation Skills (It’s Not That Hard)

 13. Avoid any disagreements as much as possible

 Don’t go out of your way to find disagreements and impose your viewpoint on people.
 People value those who share their perspectives, so don’t look for reasons to differ unless the issue is truly important to you.
-Even then, strive to do it in a gentle and nice manner.

 Understand how to relax.
 There’s no point in getting worked up during a conversation if you don’t agree with the other person’s arguments.
-Think about what you say beforehand.
-Words often have more power than you realize.
-You may, however, mistakenly offend the other party.

 14. Make some new friends

 Making new friends and striking up a conversation with strangers comes naturally to extroverts, but if this is a source of anxiety for you, make it a weekly goal to make contact with one stranger.
-Making friends allows you to learn from the experience while also teaching you a lot about yourself.

 If you don’t believe you need these new contacts, think about this: people with a larger circle of friends have better health, enjoy the good times more, and find it easier to cope with difficult times.
 After all, an introvert is also a social being who requires interaction with others.